Lodges and Glamping

 Activities at Lakedale Resort

-My kids found lots of activities just for them like games like giant chess, bocce ball and horseshoes.
+My kids found lots of activities just for them, like games like giant chess, bocce ball and horseshoes.
 Find crafts in the crafts tent, like tie-dye T-shirts.
-With 40-acres of lakes, find SUPs and kayaks to enjoy.
+With 40 acres of lakes, find SUPs and kayaks to enjoy.

 I found a complimentary breakfast at the mess tent in the morning.
 So incredible helpful when trying to feed the kids and make it to the ferry on time.

-Lakedale Resort at Three Lakes, is 5 miles from the Friday Harbor Ferry Terminal.
+Lakedale Resort at Three Lakes is 5 miles from the Friday Harbor Ferry Terminal.
 It features a 10-room lodge, two pet-friendly log cabins, canvas cabins and cottages, a vintage Airstream and standard camping and RV sites.

-How to get to San Juan Island
+How to Get to San Juan Island

 During my visit, I took the Washington State Ferry to Friday Harbor from Anacortes, Washington, 85 miles north of Seattle via Interstate 5.
 It was easy to load up my SUV and head to the top deck for a scenic ride.
-Locals advise making reservations during the summer for the ferry.

-For visitors without cars, floatplanes offer service to the San Juan Island from several locations including Sea-Tac (Seattle-Tacoma International Airport).
+For visitors without cars, floatplanes offer service to the San Juan Island from several locations, including Sea-Tac (Seattle-Tacoma International Airport).

 Disclosure

 Consideration for brands listed.
-This post contains affiliate links.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.